DavidPickles/jottings-pub/book-club-record.md

 #### Sam Harris *The End of Faith: Religion, Terror, and the Future of Reason*
 `<NO MEETING DATE> `

+#### Tim Lang and Michael Heasman *Food Wars: Food Wars: The Global Battle for Mouths, Minds and Markets*
+`<NO MEETING DATE> `
+- Can only remember it wasn't as good as I'd hoped.

 #### Tom Holland *Domininion*
 `2019 `Rating: 8 ⚠